 Buffalo are highly domesticated or raised for their meat, hence they have a very lazy and tame habitat.
 They are accustomed to living in mild temperatures.
 Bison, on the other hand, are not domesticated.
 Bison are accustomed to rugged conditions and can survive extreme conditions.

-Bison are native to North and South America (but are also found in Asia and Africa now).
-Buffaloes are native to Asia and Africa (and found in other parts of the world now).
+Bisons are native to North and South America (but are also found in Asia and Africa now).
+Buffaloes are native to Asia and Africa (and are found in other parts of the world now).

-This is a great video about the life of bison at Yellowstone National Park:
+The video below discusses the life of bison at Yellowstone National Park.

 And here is a video of wolves hunting American bison on snow in Wood Buffalo National Park, Alberta, Canada.